RAD-Web-Solutions/aupm_scraper/README.md

 # aupm_scraper

 - This is the REST API for AUPM so that they can display prices on their website that match kitco.
+Values are returned in Troy oz and USD.
 - It can be found at `https://aupm-scraper.herokuapp.com/`

 ## /api/data